jmarizgit/LTLNODE/README.md

 ##Hello world!
 Writing your first program in node

-Node runs **JavaScript**, so if you have previous experience with the language you will feel like home using it.
+Node runs **JavaScript**, so if you have previous experience with the language you will feel like in home using it.
 Create a file called **hello.js** and paste the following code on it:

 ```javascript
 console.log('Hello World!');